annaesvensson/yellow-core/README.md

 ## How to edit a website on your computer

 You can change everything in the file manager on your computer.
 The `content` folder contains the content files of the website.
 You can edit your website here.
 The `media` folder contains the media files of the website.
 You can store your images and files here.
 The `system` folder contains the system files of the website.
-You can find installed extensions and configuration files here.
+You can find installed extensions, configuration files and the log file here.
+[Learn more about the API for developers](https://datenstrom.se/yellow/help/api-for-developers).

 ## How to use the command line